 When it comes to new digital/media technology, I have a tendency to stick my head in the sand.
 I’m still having a hard time figuring out how to use my “dumb” phone, and the thought of a “smart” phone overwhelms me.
 Getting on Facebook almost gave me an anxiety attack—but now I like it, and I post daily Bible verses to encourage my friends.
 My son introduced me to Google Earth, and now I can explore the galaxy—how amazing that is!

 But with all that wonderful technology comes new challenges, especially for parents.
 It is crucial that you teach your children and young adults to navigate the world of technology in a God-honoring way.
-Last week, Tim Challies posted an article titled, “Parenting Well in a Digital World,” in which he offered some very helpful counsel for parent
+Last week, Tim Challies posted an article titled, “Parenting Well in a Digital World,” in which he offered some very helpful counsel for parents:

 Years ago, Dr. Bruce Ware wrote an excellent book titled, Their God is Too Small, in response to the false teaching of open theism.
 Open theism denies God’s omniscience and immutability.
 Like all false teaching, it “downsizes” the greatness and worth of God.
 It attempts to make God smaller and more “palatable” for the sinful, self-centered human heart.
 In the end, it also undermines confidence in God and praise and worship of God.